Base Interruptible Program

 Customers may enroll directly with PG&E using either the Online Enrollment System or their sales representative, or customers can sign up with third-party BIP Aggregators.

-New enrollments in the Base Interruptible Program are processed in April of each year.
-The online enrollment system is available in March to accept applications.
+Applications for the Base Interruptible Program are accepted on a year-round basis.
 Please contact your PG&E account representative for further details.